rtrppl/orgrr/readme.md

 - Isn't this a ridiciulous waste of time?
 Why bother?

 Certainly.
 The newest version of org-roam is far more advanced that this system.
 And if one does not like org-roam, for one reason or another, there still are Denote or ZK to try out.
-There is even one project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam) (which I only learned after I wrote orgrr).
+There is at leasr one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only learned about after orgrr was done.

 Personally, the way how org-roam v1 operated really clicked for me.
 I liked the idea that my notes would be a collection of many small text files.
 The mandatory use of org-id in org-roam v2 made it difficult to know where links in the notes would be directing to.
 A potential conversion to Markdown or something else would also be much harder - in short (and I might be incorrect about this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering little additional benefit for my personal use-case.